danukadlimatti/PowerBI-Projects/README.md

 Sales by Region: Created a map visualization to display sales data based on geographic regions (if location data is available).

-# License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Dashboard Features
+## Dashboard Features
-Interactivity: Users can interact with the dashboard by filtering sales data based on:
+# Interactivity: Users can interact with the dashboard by filtering sales data based on:

 Date range (Month, Week, Year).